SuparnaWrites/artikulate/README.md

 # Build Dependencies

 All build dependencies are defined in the CMake files.
-Please run CMake and and consider the the output.
+Please run CMake and consider the output.

 # Packaging